Towards Rich, Portable, and Large-Scale Pedestrian Data Collection: Introduction

 \section{Introduction}

 Pedestrian datasets are essential tools for designing socially appropriate robot behaviors, recognizing and predicting human actions, and studying pedestrian behavior.
 A generally accepted assumption for these datasets is that real-world pedestrians are experts in analyzing and navigating human crowds because they are proficient at behaving in accordance to social interaction norms.
-Behavioral or practical research related to pedestrian motion likely involves constructing a model that captures these social interactions and movements.
-In general, existing datasets have been collected in support specific research questions, leading to inadvertent limitations on utility towards certain research questions.
-This paper describes our efforts to collect and create a dataset that supports a larger array of research questions.

-For example, researchers may use these data to predict future pedestrian motions, including forecasting their trajectories \cite{Alahi1, Gupta1, Sophie, Social-STGCNN, ivanovic-trajectron}, and/or navigation goals \cite{kitani-2012, liang2020garden}.
+Researchers may use these data to predict future pedestrian motions, including forecasting their trajectories \cite{Alahi1, Gupta1, ivanovic-trajectron}, and/or navigation goals \cite{kitani-2012, liang2020garden}.
 In social navigation, datasets can also be used to model interactions.
 For example, a key problem researchers have tried to address is the \textit{freezing robot problem} \cite{Trautman1}, in which the robot becomes stuck in dense, crowded situations while trying to be deferential to human movements for safety or end user acceptance reasons.
 Researchers have attributed this problem to robot's inability to model interactions \cite{sun2021move}.
 In other words, most current navigation algorithms do not consider pedestrian reactions and assume a non-cooperative environment.
 Some works \cite{nishimura2020risk} have used datasets to show that modeling the anticipation of human reactions to the robot's actions enables the robot to deliver a better performance.